IainIsCreative/awesome-robot-combat/readme.md

 - [RapidFlash](https://chrome.google.com/webstore/detail/rapidflash/gehadojofkekobiohnefkabgimeniglh?hl=en) — A Google Chrome App for flashing and programming ESCs using SimonK Firmware.
 - [BLHeli](https://github.com/bitdump/BLHeli) — Software for programming ESCs using BLHeli software.
 Includes releases for working with BLHeli_32 and BLHeli_S.

+#### 3D Printer Slicing Software

+Applications to prepare 3D objects to be printed by FDM printers.
+Can be used to print robot components.

+- [Prusa Slicer](https://www.prusa3d.com/en/page/prusaslicer_424/) — 3D Slicing Software, for use with Prusa 3D Printers and other FDM Printers.
+- [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura/) — 3D Slicing Software for FDM printers, with plentiful features and plugins/extensions.

 ## Parts Suppliers